dylibso/chicory/CONTRIBUTING.md

 ## Legal

-All original contributions to Apicurio projects are licensed under the [ASL - Apache License](https://www.apache.org/licenses/LICENSE-2.0), version 2.0 or later, or, if another license is specified as governing the file or directory being modified, such other license.
+All original contributions to Chicory projects are licensed under the [ASL - Apache License](https://www.apache.org/licenses/LICENSE-2.0), version 2.0 or later, or, if another license is specified as governing the file or directory being modified, such other license.